Braves vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Matt Olson and the Atlanta Braves hit the field against Starling Marte and the New York Mets at Truist Park on Tuesday, at 7:20 PM ET.
+Ronald Acuna Jr. and Francisco Lindor will be among the star attractions when the Atlanta Braves play the New York Mets on Wednesday at 7:20 PM ET, at Truist Park.

-The favored Braves have -165 moneyline odds against the underdog Mets, who are listed at +140.
-The over/under is 9.5 runs for this game (with -115 odds on the over and -105 odds on the under).
+The Braves are the favorite in this one, at -125, while the underdog Mets have +105 odds to upset.
+The over/under is 9 runs for the matchup (with +100 odds to hit the over and -120 odds to go under).

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.